St John crew told they're 'too PC' for 'dealing with black people'

 She also recalled seeing a car moving slowly past the house as she went to the ambulance to get supplies about 4am.

-"To be honest, it scared the shit out of me so I just wanted to get back inside."
+"To be honest, it scared the s*** out of me so I just wanted to get back inside."

 Te Awamutu police constable Zoe McNally recalled standing in the kitchen area as Burr sat on a chair in the lounge.

-She heard him say "you won't be f****** doing that ever again".
+She heard him say "you won't be f***ing doing that ever again".

 "He then got off the chair he was sitting on, he walked towards [teen] lying on the floor and put his left hand on the counter, stepped over him with his left foot and then stomped on [teen's] lower back with his right foot."